NimrodGit/python-static-site-generator/README.md

-# Build a Static Site Generator with Python
+# Build a Static Site Generator with Python - Nimrod's fork

 ## Status